Measure video ad performance

 To toggle between different ad groups and campaigns, use the left navigation pane or the "Campaigns" and "Ad groups" tabs.

-- Demographics: Separate sub-tabs report on your age, gender, and parental status targeting.
+- Demographics: Separate sub-tabs report on each demographic targeting method.

 - You can add or exclude specific demographic groups by editing each line item within the table.